nebula-plugins/gradle-dependency-lock-plugin/README.md

 * generateLock - Generate a lock file into the build directory, any existing `dependency.lock` file will be ignored
 * saveLock - copies generated lock into the project directory
+* generateGlobalLock - Generate a lock file into the build directory representing the global dependencies of the entire multiproject.
+Any existing `dependency.lock` or `global.lock` will be ignored.
+* saveGlobalLock - Copies the generated globalLock into the project directory
 * commitLock - If a [gradle-scm-plugin](https://github.com/nebula-plugins/gradle-scm-plugin) implementation is applied.
 Will commit dependencies.lock to the configured SCM.
 Exists only on the rootProject.
 Assumes scm root is at the same level as the root build.gradle.

+### Notes About Global vs Project Locks

+* If a `global.lock` is found it will be used, ignoring all `dependencies.lock` files

 #### Common Command Line Overrides